tusharr135/str_condi_loop_fun_list_tuple_dist-sets/README.md

 By studying this chapter, you will learn:
 - How to work with strings and their methods
-- How to implement conditional logic
+- How to implement conditional logic with if/elif/else
+- How to use loops for iteration and repetition
+- How to define and call functions
-- How to use lists and tuples for data storage
+- How to use lists, tuples, dictionaries, and sets for data storage
 - How to create interactive programs with user input
-- How to apply loops and iterations (covered in the code)
+- How to solve real-world problems (emoji converter, grade calculator)

 ## Notes